Django in the USA & Canada (Ontario)

-After the war, in 1946, Django made the long-awaited trip to America.
-By legend, the trip was a disaster: he arrived without his Selmer, never found a guitar he liked, was booed by audiences and was criticized by an American Jazz Press that had already moved on to the rockier shores of bebop.
-It has even been said that he showed up shamefully late for a Carnegie Hall concert with the Duke.
+After the War, in 1946, Django made the long-awaited trip to America.
+By Legend, the trip was a disaster: he arrived without his Selmer, never found a Guitar he liked, was booed by audiences and was criticised by an American Jazz Press that had already moved on to the rockier shores of Bebop.
+It has even been said that he showed up shamefully late for a Carnegie Hall Concert with the Duke.
 He returned to Paris, desolate, and never quite recovered.

-Dates ‘included’ Cleveland, Ohio, Civic Opera House Chicago Music Hall (Nov 10th 1946), St Louis, Detroit Temple, Kansas City, Pittsburgh?, Aquarium NYC, and closed at Carnegie Hall NYC with two nights (November 23rd and 24th).
-After the tour, Django worked at “Cafe Society” before returning to France less the Gibson ES-300 guitar.
+Dates ‘included’ Cleveland, Ohio, Civic Opera House Chicago Music Hall (Nov 10th 1946), St Louis, Detroit Temple, Kansas City, Pittsburgh?, Aquarium NYC, and closed at Carnegie Hall NYC with 2 nights (November 23rd and 24th).
+After the Tour, Django worked at “Cafe Society” before returning to France less the Gibson ES-300 Guitar.

-Dregni establishes that the trip was, by most standards, a success.
+Dregni establishes that the Trip was, by most standards, a success.
 Django toured with Ellington.
-(Ellington’s sponsorship may seem puzzling, until one recalls that, as Whitney Balliett has explained, Ellington’s genius had always been for identifying instinctive, mostly New Orleans musicians, whose plaintive vocal style he integrated into his own self-made sophistications.)
-Though Ellington wasn’t able to incorporate Django into his band – probably because he couldn’t read music – he used him regularly, and most of the reviews were good. (“French guitar artist steals Duke’s Concert” read a headline in Cleveland.)
-It’s true that he was late for Carnegie Hall because he was drinking with the French Middleweight Boxer – Marcel Cerdan, but he played – and since when has a jazz musician’s reputation suffered from lateness? (“Tardy: The Complete Boxed Set of the Late Starters.”)
-He liked travelling with Ellington’s band; he liked the loud flowered boxer shorts the musicians wore to sleep in on the train.
-The new bebop, to the degree, that Django absorbed it, was, at its breakneck speeds and riffy, nervous agitation, a welcome music to him.
+(Ellington’s Sponsorship may seem puzzling, until one recalls that, as Whitney Balliett has explained, Ellington’s genius had always been for identifying instinctive, mostly New Orleans Musicians, whose plaintive Vocal style he integrated into his own self-made sophistications.)
+Though Ellington wasn’t able to incorporate Django into his Band – probably because he couldn’t read Music – he used him regularly, and most of the reviews were good. (“French Guitar Artist Steals Duke’s Concert” read a headline in Cleveland.)
+It’s true that he was late for Carnegie Hall because he was drinking with the French Middleweight Boxer – Marcel Cerdan, but he played – and since when has a Jazz musician’s reputation suffered from lateness? (“Tardy: The Complete Boxed Set of the Late Starters.”)
+He liked travelling with Ellington’s Band; he liked the loud flowered boxer shorts the Musicians wore to sleep in on the Train.
+The new Bebop, to the degree, that Django absorbed it, was, at its breakneck speeds & riffy, nervous agitation, a welcome Music to him.

-But when the Duke introduced “the legendary Django” from the stage, there were surprised murmurs and loud applause from the audience—and even greater applause when Django finished with Tiger Rag and Honeysuckle Rose.
-Swarthy Django Reinhardt, now 36, is an almost illiterate gipsy who was born in a roulotte (trailer) and only recently has succumbed to houses.
-As a boy, he played gipsy music on the guitar and violin.
+But when the Duke introduced “the Legendary Django” from the Stage, there were surprised murmurs and loud applause from the audience – and even greater applause when Django finished with Tiger Rag & Honeysuckle Rose.
+Swarthy Django Reinhardt, now 36, is an almost illiterate Gipsy who was born in a Roulotte (trailer) and only recently has succumbed to houses.
+As a boy, he played Gipsy Music on the Guitar & Violin.
 When he was 19, he heard a record of Louis Armstrong’s Dallas Blues.
-Said he: “The rest of the orchestra – c’est mauvais, but Louis – il est formidable!”
-After listening to records by Armstrong, the Duke and Tommy Dorsey, he got together in 1935 with a hot fiddler named Stephane Grapelli, organized the Quintet of the Hot Club of France (three guitars, a violin and bass).
-The incredible all string band.
-Their records of U.S. jazz classics (Dinah; Lady, Be Good; My Melancholy Baby) are collectors’ items.
-Most guitars are strummed, but Django developed a ‘one-finger’ picking style because his left hand was badly burned in a fire and became useless for chords.
+Said he: “The rest of the Orchestra – c’est mauvais, but Louis – il est formidable!”
+After listening to records by Armstrong, the Duke & Tommy Dorsey, he got together in 1935 with a hot fiddler named Stephane Grapelli, organised the Quintet of the Hot Club of France (3 Guitars, a Violin & Bass).
+The incredible all String Band.
+Their records of US Jazz classics (Dinah; Lady, Be Good; My Melancholy Baby) are collectors’ items.
+Most guitars are strummed, but Django developed a ‘one-finger’ picking style because his left hand was badly burned in a fire and almost useless for Chords.
 (So much for Time Magazine’s accuracy)

-Ellington first heard Django in 1939 in La Roulotte, Django’s cabaret in Paris’ Rue Pigalle.
-Last month the Duke paid Django’s airline passage to the U.S. for a 6-month visit (Django’s 250-lb. gipsy wife stayed behind).
+Ellington 1st heard Django in 1939 in La Roulotte, Django’s Cbaret Club in Paris’ Rue Pigalle.
+Last month the Duke paid Django’s Airline Passage to the US for a 2-month visit (Django’s 250-lb.
+Gipsy wife stayed behind).
 They rehearsed only 20 minutes before their Cleveland performance.
-They talked in sign language and monosyllables since Django understands hardly any English.
+They talked in sign language & monosyllables since Django understands hardly any English.